AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >
 >The overlap percentage figure and audience index score may not be always available for all audiences.
 The visibility of the overlap percentage indicator depends on the setting that your collaborator chose for an audience in the [metadata visibility section](/help/guide/setup/onboard-audiences.md#metadata-visibility).

-If your collaborator has not enabled either the audience index or the overlap percentage, the audience will not have any comparison data avaialble.
+If your collaborator has not enabled either the audience index or the overlap percentage, the audience will not have any comparison data available.

 ## Relevant audiences {#relevant-audiences}